Geico motorcycle insurance coverage is available for standard, racing, antique, and custom bikes.

 Reviews And Ratings For Geico

 Geico has a strong industry reputation.
-It currently holds an A+ rating from the Better Business Bureau (BBB), where it has logged just over 3,000 complaints in the past 3 years.
+It currently holds an A+ rating from the Better Business Bureau (BBB), where it has received just over 3,000 complaints in the past 3 years.
 This number of complaints is relatively low considering that Geico administers millions of policies every year.

 Customer reviews on the BBB website are mixed.
 Some customers praise Geico for excellent claims servicing and helpful representatives.
 Other customers have complained about trouble canceling their policies and rate increases after filing a claim.
 However, it is common practice across most insurers to increase rates after customers file claims.